 Dogs

-My two affectionate Golden Retrievers, Arthur and Albert, are my assistants.
+My two affectionate Golden Retrievers, Albert and Kefi, are my assistants.
 As long as the pupil likes dogs, they are in the room.
 Often Albert, has his nose on their lap, while they work.
 They stroke him and feel happy.
 If a pupil is here for a long time, they have what we call a “dog break”, where they lie on the couch and have a cuddle.
 I had a family here for a term and while I was teaching one, sometimes the other was snuggled up on the sofa reading a book with a dog.
 They weren’t keen readers, but they enjoyed themselves because it was fun!

 Revision planner